dotnet/docs/docs/core/tools/dotnet-msbuild.md

 The `dotnet msbuild` command allows access to a fully functional MSBuild.

 The command has the exact same capabilities as existing MSBuild command-line client.
 The options are all the same.
-Use the [MSBuild Command-Line Reference](/visualstudio/msbuild/msbuild-command-line-reference) to obtain information on the available options.
+For more information about the available options, see the [MSBuild Command-Line Reference](/visualstudio/msbuild/msbuild-command-line-reference).

 ## Examples